Betoniteollisuus/BETK---Documents/doc_drafts/Draft: Peppol implementation guide for the construction industry.md

 | `003712345678`   | `0216`     | SchemeID 0216 stands for Finnish EDI identifier (OVT code).
 OVT Code structure is:<br>· ‘0037’ is a fixed value<br>· Company ID (Y-tunnus) without the dash mark ‘-’<br>· Optional (up to 5) internal numbers or capital letters (A-Z) within the company |
 | `6412345678901`  | `0088`     | Scheme ID 0088 stands for GLN (Global Location Number) administered by GS1. |

 - [cac:PartyIdentification](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReceiverParty/cac-PartyIdentification/) / [cbc:ID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ReceiverParty/cac-PartyIdentification/cbc-ID/) can contain an internal ID understood by the buyer and/or seller.
-This can be for example a GLN of the construction site. @schemeID is not mandatory for this field.
+For example, this could be a GLN of the construction site. @schemeID is not mandatory for this field.
 - [cac:PostalAddress](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PostalAddress/) and its child elements are used for the Address of the company.
-This is for example the address of the headquarters building, not the delivery address.
+For example, this could be the address of the headquarters building, not the delivery address.
 - [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cbc:RegistrationName](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cbc-RegistrationName/) is used to tell the official name of the company.
 - [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cbc:CompanyID](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cbc-CompanyID/) is used for the business identity code (Y-tunnus) of the company.
 - [cac:PartyLegalEntity](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/) / [cac:RegistrationAddress](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/) / [cbc:CityName](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cbc-CityName/) / [cac:Country](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cac-Country/) / [cbc:IdentificationCode](https://docs.peppol.eu/poacc/upgrade-3/syntax/Catalogue/cac-ProviderParty/cac-PartyLegalEntity/cac-RegistrationAddress/cac-Country/cbc-IdentificationCode/) structure is used to tell in which city and country the company is officially registered in.